 What is "WAKAYAMA"?

-Did you know that there are ski gloves bearing the name "WAKAYAMA"?
-Are they a signature model of a famous rider?
-The answer is no. And it seems that the people of Wakayama Prefecture think they are "gloves made in Wakayama."
-This is also completely wrong.
-That's because these gloves are made in Sweden, in a small village called Hestra, deep in the forests of Sweden in Northern Europe.
+Have you heard of a ski glove called "WAKAYAMA"?
+Is it a signature model of a famous rider?
+The answer is NO. And it seems that people from Wakayama Prefecture think it's a "glove made in Wakayama."
+That's also completely wrong.
+Because it's a made-in-Sweden glove, made in a small village called Hestra deep in the forests of Sweden.

-The gloves made in Hestra are the famous "HESTRA" brand.
-With their functional and unique styles, such as thin leather gloves and three-finger gloves, they are very popular in the snow industry with riders and photographers.
+The gloves made in Hestra are those of the famous "HESTRA."
+With its thin leather gloves and three-finger gloves, among others, it's a functional and unique style that makes it very popular among riders and photographers in the snow industry.

 Long time ago, deep in the forests of Sweden..